If your gut health diet aims to support your native microbiome, here’s the smoothie recipe for you.

-Sourced in the Amazon region of Peru, Phyllanthus has 100+ bioactive compounds.
+Sourced in the Amazon region of Peru, Phyllanthus niruri has 100+ bioactive compounds.
 It’s a powerful antioxidant, a nootropic, and the world’s best synergistic adaptogen.
 No other plant in the world offers more health benefits.
 Phyllanthus promotes healthy digestion and soothes digestive disorders.
 It’s also used for constipation, irritable bowel system, flatulence, ulcers, vomiting, kidney stones, and hemorrhoids.
 It maintains regular elimination, helping to clear accumulated toxins in the gut.
-Read more about Phyllanthus here.
+Read the Phyllanthus FAQ.

 Ocimum has been used in ancient Greek, Unani, and Ayurvedic systems of holistic health for thousands of years.
 It’s a nootropic, adaptogen, and antioxidant, and it facilitates healthy liver function, which is a must for improving digestive health.
 It also supports proper metabolism, absorption, and assimilation of lipids, carbohydrates, and proteins.
 Tulsi is gastroprotective, meaning it can increase gastric defensive factors like mucin secretion, cellular mucus, and the lifespan of mucosal cells.
-Read more about Ocimum extract here.
+Read the Ocimum FAQ.

 Two tablespoons of hemp seed offer 2 grams of fiber, 5 grams of protein, 300 mg of potassium, 15% of your daily vitamin A needs, and 25% of your daily iron needs.
 Nutrient-dense hemp has a unique fatty-acid profile that includes common omega-3 and omega-6 fatty acids, as well as less common stearidonic and gamma linoleic acids that fight inflammation and protect your heart and immune system.